handwerkerd/tedana/docs/building_decision_trees.rst

 Understanding and building a component selection process
 ########################################################

-``tedana`` involve transforming data into components via ICA, and then calculating metrics for each component.
+``tedana`` involves transforming data into components via ICA, and then calculating metrics for each component.
 Each metric has one value per component that is stored in a comptable or component_table dataframe.
-This structure is then pass to a "decision tree" which through a series of binary choices categories each component as accepted or rejected.
+This structure is then passed to a "decision tree" which through a series of binary choices categories each component as accepted or rejected.
 The time series for the rejected components are regressed from the data in the final denoising step.

 There are several decision trees that are included by default in ``tedana`` but users can also build their own.
-This might be useful both if one of the default decision trees needs to be slightly altered due to the nature of a specific data set, if one has an idea for a new approach to multi-echo denoising, or if one wants to integrate non-multi-echo metrics into a single decision tree.
+This might be useful if one of the default decision trees needs to be slightly altered due to the nature of a specific data set, if one has an idea for a new approach to multi-echo denoising, or if one wants to integrate non-multi-echo metrics into a single decision tree.

-Note: We use two terminologies interchangably.
-This whole process is called "component selection" and much of the code uses variants of that phrase (i.e. the ComponentSelector class, selection_nodes for the functions used in selection).
+Note: We use two terminologies interchangeably.
+The whole process is called "component selection" and much of the code uses variants of that phrase (i.e. the ComponentSelector class, selection_nodes for the functions used in selection).
 Instructions for how to classify components is called a "decision tree" since each step in the selection process branches components into different intermediate or final classifications